PacktPublishing/Node-Cookbook-3rd-Ed/1-Writing-Modules/content.md

 *An `npm init` should look like this*

-Upon completion we should have a `package.json` file in that looks something like this:
+Upon completion we should have a `package.json` file that looks something like this:

 ```json
 {